vercel/vercel-azure-devops-extension/README.md

 An Azure Pipelines Task Extension for automatically deploying to Vercel.

-The configuration inputs `vercelProjectID`, `vercelOrgID`, and `vercelToken` can all be replaced with environment variables.
+The configuration inputs `vercelProjectID`, `vercelTeamId`, and `vercelToken` can all be replaced with environment variables.
 See their respective property sections for more details.

 #### Properties